The SOFIA Massive (SOMA) Radio Survey. III. Radio Emission from Intermediate-Mass Protostars: Results

 We follow the methodology described in \citetalias{Rosero_2019} and \citetalias{Sequeira-Murillo_2025} (see Section~4 of \citetalias{Rosero_2019} for further details).
 In brief, a radio detection is defined when the peak intensity $I_\nu$ is $\geq 5$ times the image rms ($\sigma$) in either of the baseband-combined images at a given band (i.e., C~band or K~band).
 For non-detections in one of the combined images, we report a $3\sigma$ upper limit for the flux density at the corresponding frequency.
 Figure~\ref{fig:VLA_Contours} shows VLA contour plots of the combined images at C~band (6~cm; red) and K~band (1.3~cm; cyan) for all the radio sources, overlaid on SOFIA/FORCAST 37~$\mu$m images.
 The infrared data from \citet{Liu_2020} (including SOFIA, \textit{Herschel}, and \textit{Spitzer} observations) and the VLA data presented here have astrometric accuracies better than $1\farcs5$ and $0\farcs1$ (see Table~\ref{tab:VLA_Calibrators}), respectively.

 The spatial scales and the procedures used to measure flux densities and their uncertainties follow those in \citetalias{Rosero_2019} and \citetalias{Sequeira-Murillo_2025}.
 For the {\it SOMA} and \textit{Intermediate} scales (see below for definitions), we used the CASA task \texttt{imstat} with the aperture sizes listed in Table~\ref{tab:SOMA_scales}.
-For the \textit{Inner} scale, flux densities were obtained with the CASA task \texttt{imfit}.
+For the \textit{Inner} scale, flux densities were obtained with the CASA task \texttt{imfit}, and we report the image component size (deconvolved from the beam).
+In cases where we are unable to deconvolved the beam, we report the size (major and minor axes) of the ellipse used to measure the source's flux density.
 A detailed discussion of the uncertainty calculations is provided in Section~4 of \citetalias{Rosero_2019}.

 Table~\ref{tab:Parameters_Radio} lists the radio parameters for each of the 12 protostars studied in this paper.
 These parameters are measured at three spatial scales, defined as follows.
 The {\it SOMA} scale corresponds to the aperture radius used in \citetalias{Telkamp_2025} to measure the infrared fluxes.
 The \textit{Intermediate} scale is based on the morphology of the radio source, specifically whether the detections exhibit jet-like structures.
 In the sample analyzed here, only NGC~2071 display such morphology.
 The \textit{Inner} scale corresponds to the size of the central radio emission that is most likely associated with the driving protostar.